kiwi13nz/Halo-Ultima/README.md

 3. Review and edit the AI-generated assessment criteria
 4. Enter candidate information and upload resumes
 5. Review and edit the AI-generated candidate evaluations
-6. Generate and export the final report
+6. Generate the final report

 ## License